auth0-samples/auth0-angularjs2-systemjs-sample/07-Authorization/README.md

 # Authorization

 This example shows one of the ways of adding ***Authorization*** for a resource in your application.
-We will have an `/admin` page, which will only be accessible for users with an `admin` role.
+We have an `/admin` page, which is only accessible for users with an `admin` role.

 You can read a quickstart for this sample [here](https://auth0.com/docs/quickstart/spa/angular2/07-authorization).